pantrypoints/sp/content/en/research/countries/china/xi/chapter-14g.md

 tourism products with Silk Road characteristics and do a good job in heritage protection, and hold the "Belt and Road" Youth Creativity and Heritage Forum.

-Since the 18th National Congress of the Communist Party of China, under the guidance of Xi Jinping Diplomatic Thought, China's foreign affairs work has made all-round historic achievements, greatly enhanced China's international influence, appeal and shaping power, created a peaceful international environment and a good surrounding environment for China's development, improved China's
+Since the 18th National Congress of the CCP, under the guidance of Xi Jinping Diplomatic Thought, China's foreign affairs work has made all-round historic achievements, greatly enhanced China's international influence, appeal and shaping power, created a peaceful international environment and a good surrounding environment for China's development, improved China's